 VAVP has a small staff of driven, skilled workers committed to advocacy, outreach, and casework aimed at freeing marginalized groups from oppressive circumstances.

-Ebony Kirkland was born and raised in Richmond, VA.
+Ebony Clark was born and raised in Richmond, VA.
 She comes from a large family and always felt that it was important to stay connected to her roots and close to her support systems.
 She is a mother, a partner, and a member of a LGBT Greek service sorority.
-Ebony comes to serve Virginia Anti-Violence Project with 20+ years of administrative and coordination experience, a B.S. in Criminal Justice Administration, and is currently working towards a Masters of Nonprofit Studies degree.
+Ebony comes to serve Virginia Anti-Violence Project with 20+ years of administration and coordination experience and a Masters of Nonprofit Studies degree.
 After working within a private university setting for over 12 years and volunteering countless hours of her time within her own LGBTQ+ community, she determined that it was time to use her voice and body to work towards change.
 Being a survivor of violence, Ebony felt that her skills, experiences and networks would best serve a community of her own friends, family, and colleagues.
-Ebony Kirkland previously served as a member of the Board of Directors for VAVP for 2 years, then moved on to Board President for 3 years.
+Ebony Clark previously served as a member of the Board of Directors for VAVP for 2 years, then moved on to Board President for 3 years.
 Ebony pursued the role of Executive Director in an attempt to become fully integrated into the work, values and community of Virginia Anti-Violence Project.
 She is passionate about her role within the organization as well as what the future holds for the work and mission of VAVP.

 Micky Jordan is a Black queer and genderqueer activist born in Florida but has called Richmond, VA, home for over 20 years.
 Micky joined SONG as a member leader in 2014 and in 2016 became the Richmond Organizing Fellow leading campaign work around police accountability and continuing to build SONG’s base.
 For the past year, Micky has worked at Side by Side, an LGBTQ youth center in Richmond, Va, as the Richmond Youth Programs Coordinator.
 This job has taught him a lot about the power of queer youth and the depth of the issues in Richmond around LGBTQ youth experiencing homelessness, combating mental health problems, and just surviving.
 Micky serves on the board of the Virginia Anti-Violence Project an organization close to his heart, that serves LGBTQ folks in Virginia experiencing violence and offers them support with: help from trained advocates, support groups, operating in a Language Justice framework with interpretation, and political education about what it means to be in a healthy relationship.
 He has spoken on panels at the University of Richmond, Virginia Commonwealth University, Randolph Macon University and for different organizations about his experiences as a Black queer and trans organizer, racism, oppression and organizing in general.
 Micky loves graphic design and dreaming about building a safer, beautiful, more affirming world for trans and queer people of color to not just survive in, but thrive in.